 The Board periodically assesses its leadership structure in light of the Company's needs and circumstances.
-The Board leadership structure currently separates the role of Chairman and CEO and has an independent lead director since the Chairman and CEO are non-independent directors.
+The Board leadership structure currently combines the role of Chairman and CEO and has an independent lead director since the Chairman and CEO is a non-independent director.
+At this time, the Board believes that the CEO, as a Company executive, is in the best position to fulfill the Chairman's responsibilities, including those related to identifying emerging issues facing the Company, communicating essential information to the Board about the Company's performance and strategies, and proposing agendas for the Board.
+As detailed in her biography, Ms. Lundgren has over 15 years of experience with the Company, during which time she has held a number of senior executive leadership positions.
+We believe her in-depth knowledge of the Company and her extensive executive and management experience make her uniquely well-positioned to lead the Board in developing and monitoring the strategic direction of the Company.
+We believe that our Board leadership structure is enhanced by the independent leadership provided by our independent lead director.
 This leadership structure enables the Board to better fulfill its risk oversight responsibilities, as described under "The Board's Role in Risk Oversight."
-Under our Corporate Governance Guidelines, the lead director role is periodically rotated among the independent directors.
-The lead director's responsibilities include: facilitating effective communication between the Board and management; consulting with the Chairman and the CEO; and presiding at meetings of the Board when the Chairman is not present, including executive sessions of the independent directors.
-The lead director generally attends all meetings of the Board's committees.
+Under our Corporate Governance Guidelines, the lead director role is periodically rotated among the independent directors, and the role is currently held by Mr. Hicks.
+The lead director's responsibilities include: facilitating effective communication between the Board and management; consulting with the Chairman; and presiding at meetings of the Board's committees.